 1. Bill Murray is just freaking awesome

-But hold on to that wish just a second before you toss it into the fountain.
+But hold on to that wish for a hot second before tossing it into the fountain.
 Imagine being Bill Murray.
-Imagine having the choice between going to, say, your actual friend's house, or out for a meal, or the pub, or just doing nothing at all; and instead willingly deciding to spend an afternoon with an ever-growing crowd of people you’ve never met fawningly telling you how much they love you.
+Imagine having the choice between going to, say, your actual friend’s house, or out for a meal, or the pub, or just doing nothing at all; and instead willingly deciding to spend an afternoon with a gaggle of fawning people you’ve never met telling you how much they love you.

-“An adoring mass telling me they love me sounds pretty good actually…” But what if that adoring mass just shouted the same lines from Ghostbusters you’ve been hearing every day for the last thirty years in your ear?
-What if you knew anything you said or did would end up documented on a website?
-What if, every time you just wanted to get smashed and make a fool of yourself, you were pointedly aware this wouldn’t remain a private indiscretion, that your dignity would be coaxed out of you by an audience of strangers clapping as if you were a toddler taking their first steps?
+“An adoring mass telling me they love me sounds pretty good actually…” But what if that adoring mass just shouted the exact same lines from Ghostbusters that have been quoted at you every day for the last thirty years in your ear?
+What if you also knew that anything you ever said or did in such a setting would end up documented on a website?
+What if, every time you just wanted to get smashed and make a fool of yourself, you were extremely aware it wouldn’t remain a private indiscretion, that instead your dignity would be goaded out of you by an audience of clapping strangers, as though you were a toddler taking their first steps?

-Seems like sheer hell, and yet Bill Murray regularly goes out of his way to do just this.
+Seems like sheer hell, and yet Bill Murray regularly goes out of his way to do exactly this.

 2. Bill Murray feels sorry for the content farmers

-Despite the flimsy, disposable nature of everything that’s ever been published online, finding more stuff to foist on the internet can be difficult sometimes.
-My day is generally comprised of switching between different news sites and social media, panning for nuggets of viral gold in among the silt and the sludge, having to settle on a news story about yet another building that has let the general public rename it ‘Harambe’ in a poll.
+Despite the flimsy, disposable nature of everything that’s ever been published online, finding more stuff to foist onto the internet can be difficult sometimes.
+My day is generally comprised of switching between different news sites and social media, panning for nuggets of viral gold in among the silt and the sludge, having to settle on a news story about yet another building that the general public have voted in a poll to rename ‘Harambe’.

 Maybe Bill Murray sees this.
-Maybe Bill Murray understands mine the struggle of the humble content farmers and wants to help alleviate it.
-Maybe Bill Murray subjects himself to his existence as a living art project-cum-wacky circus act, performing silly stunts purely to help us out.
+Maybe Bill Murray understands the struggle of the humble content farmer and wants to help alleviate our burden.
+Maybe Bill Murray’s existence is some living art project-cum-wacky circus act, dedicated to performing silly stunts all year round purely to help us out.
 Maybe Bill Murray checks ShortList.com, sees it’s been a slow news day and then goes paintballing in a zoo.